This post may contain affiliate links. See our disclosure policy.

-Making your own Perfect Pie Crust doesn’t have to be complicated or intimidating.
-Follow this simple recipe and find out how easy it is to make light, buttery and flaky pie crusts for all your holiday pies!
+Making your own Perfect Pie Crust doesn’t have to be intimidating.
+Follow this simple recipe and it will turn out light and flaky every time!

 Pie crust is one of those things that can terrify new bakers.
-I always left the pie making to my mom, whose buttery crust was something of an art, and why mess with perfection?
-But luckily, she taught us all how her secrets to her perfect pie crust.
+I always left the pie making to my mom, whose delicious crust was something of an art.
+Why mess with perfection?
+But luckily, she taught us all her secrets to her perfect pie crust.
+Now that we are all grown up, we can make this recipe for our families!
 And here’s the truth: making flaky, light pie crust is really simple and does not have to make you nervous, once you know a couple of tricks.

-What Ingredients Do I Need to Make the Perfect Pie Crust?
+What Ingredients Do I Need to Make Pie Crust?

 First of all, you probably already have all the ingredients for pie crusts in your pantry right now.
 Here’s what you need: